Chalwk/JeriCraftDocs/docs/guides/Factions.md

 - Use the faction bank to pool resources and fund expansions.
 - Be mindful of the costs associated with managing your faction.

-> A kingdom is built on wealth!
+A kingdom is built on wealth!
 The **JeriCraft** economy offers various ways for players to earn and spend money.

+### 1. Jobs:

-- **Jobs**: Players can earn money by taking on different jobs within the server.
-Jobs such as miner, builder, fisherman, and more let you accumulate wealth through your activities.
+> Players can earn money by taking on different jobs within the server.
+Jobs such as miner, builder, fisherman, and more
+> let you accumulate wealth through your activities.

+### 2. Chest Shops:

-- **Chest Shops**: Players can buy and sell items using their own player-run shops.
-Set up a chest shop, and others can purchase your goods!
+> Players can buy and sell items using their own player-run shops.
+Set up a chest shop,
+> and others can purchase your goods!

+### 3. NPC Shops:

-- **NPC Shops**: Players can also buy items directly from NPC-run shops, which are available throughout the kingdom.
+> Players can also buy items directly from NPC-run shops, which are available throughout the kingdom.

+### 4. Faction Banks:

-- **Faction Banks**: Your faction also has its own bank where you can pool resources and fund land claims, repairs, and other faction-related costs.
+> Your faction also has its own bank where you can pool resources and fund land claims, repairs,
+> and other faction-related costs.

 - ### 💰 Faction Bank Commands